kmolima/kpi_engine/README.md

 * [MQTT Data Publisher Repository](https://github.com/kmolima/data_instrumentation)

 All the prototype components (data platform + observability subsystem) can be set up locally using Docker Compose to replicate the prototype.
 Instructions are provided below in the [setup section](https://github.com/kmolima/kpi_engine#run-a-local-instance-of-the-data-platform).

+The results from the Query Engine execution can be found [under the results folder](results/).

+Instructions on how to test the execution of the prototype can be found in the [test section](https://github.com/kmolima/kpi_engine/blob/main/README.md#test-the-query-engine) below.

 # QES Engine